NBC Sports on USA Network: Special cases (2007–2021)

-USA also aired a limited amount of Premier League matches during this time.
+USA also aired a limited number of Premier League matches during this time.
 In 2014, due to NBCSN's coverage of the 2014 Winter Olympics, an English Premier League match between Arsenal and Sunderland aired on USA Network.
 In the 2015–16 season, USA Network aired 40 matches from the English Premier League, most during the 10AM ET window.
 These matches moved to CNBC for the 2016–17 season.
 In 2017, during the final day of the Premier League season on May 21, USA aired a match between Watford and Manchester City.
 In 2018, USA would air the same match for the final day of the season on May 10.
 In 2019, during the final day of the Premier League season on May 12, USA aired a match between Manchester United and Cardiff City.
 In 2020, during the final day of the Premier League season on July 26, USA aired a match between Chelsea and Wolverhampton.
 In 2021, during the final day of the Premier League season on May 23, USA aired a match between Aston Villa and Chelsea.
 Later in 2021, USA Network aired Cristiano Ronaldo's return to Manchester United on September 11 when Manchester United took on Newcastle.

 On January 26, 2016, NASCAR announced that the Cheez-It 355 at the Glen from Watkins Glen International would air on USA Network due to NBC and NBCSN's commitments to the Summer Olympics.

 USA Network returned to NBC Sports' Summer Olympics coverage in 2021.
 That year, USA Network had 388.5 hours of coverage.
 The main sports featured were swimming, track and field, diving, beach volleyball, volleyball, cycling, triathlon, team sports basketball, soccer and water polo.

-USA Network aired a limited amount of NBC Sports's Notre Dame college football coverage in 2020.
+USA Network aired a limited number of NBC Sports's Notre Dame college football coverage in 2020.
 USA carried the September 19 college football game between the Notre Dame Fighting Irish and University of South Florida Bulls.
 It was the first Notre Dame football game broadcast on USA; sister network NBC had owned the rights to every Fighting Irish home game since 1991.
 It was also the first American football game broadcast on the network since World Bowl '92.
 Notre Dame's double-overtime win against Clemson on November 7, 2020, was moved temporarily to USA Network, due to coverage of Joe Biden's acceptance speech after being declared consensus winner of the 2020 presidential election.